adamdbradley/foresight.js/README.md

     This image-set has two URI template items: image-set( url({directory}{filename}-low-res.{ext}), url({directory}{filename}-high-res.{ext}) 2x )

-    Test 1 for Example A:
+    Test 1 for Example B:
     Device Pixel Ratio: 1
     Bandwidth: low
     End-state: Since this device is not 2x then it will not apply the second image-set item, which